Cowboy Carter Tour: Ticket sales

 Ticket sales for the Cowboy Carter Tour were handled by Ticketmaster, whose website crashed due to "massive demand".
 For the US dates, it was revealed that there would be three different presale events before the public on-sale, where fans could register for a chance to buy tickets in one of two ways: through the Beyhive presale, which ran from February 11, 2025, until the next day, or through the Artist presale, for access to the presale on February 13.
 The third option was limited to Citi Card Members and Verizon customers only.
 Mastercard holders were granted access for a special presale on February 12 for the London and Paris shows.

 Ten additional dates were added due to the high demand, including fifth and sixth shows in London, a fifth concert each in Inglewood and East Rutherford, third and fourth shows in Atlanta, a third concert each in Paris and Chicago, and two subsequent shows in Las Vegas.
 With the added dates, Beyoncé broke the record for the most shows in a single run at MetLife and Mercedes-Benz stadiums in East Rutherford and Atlanta, respectively.
 In preparation for the general sale, fans booked time off work and crowd-sourced data to track ticket prices.
-In the UK, it was estimated that 6.2 million fans would miss out on tickets.
+In England, it was estimated that 6.2 million fans would miss out on tickets.
 According to Billboard, while some fans criticized high ticket prices, the tour saw "impressive" sales, estimating a gross of over $325 million.
 All three Paris shows at Stade de France sold out within minutes, totalling 240,000 tickets sold.
 Live Nation reported that sales surpassed the million mark by mid-March 2025, with 94% of tickets being sold.

 Boxscore

 On May 12, 2025, Pollstar reported that $55.7 million had been made from the opening five-show run at SoFi Stadium in Inglewood, which had sold over 217,143 tickets.
 The average attendance was of 43,428 per night, and ticket prices for the concerts ranged from $50 as the cheapest seats to a top price of $801.
-According to Billboard Boxscore, Beyoncé earned the highest-grossing reported single-venue engagement ever for a female artist, while Cowboy Carter Tour achieved the fifth-highest grossing tour stop in the publication's history, only behind two legs of U2's Sphere residency (2023–2024), fifteen nights of Harry Styles at Madison Square Garden (2022), and eight shows of Take That at Wembley Stadium (2011).
-By the end of the tour, it had broke 47 Boxscore records and became the highest-grossing country tour in history.
+According to Billboard Boxscore, Beyoncé earned the highest-grossing reported single-venue engagement ever for a female artist, while Cowboy Carter Tour achieved the fifth-highest-grossing tour stop in the publication's history, only behind two legs of U2's Sphere residency (2023–2024), fifteen nights of Harry Styles at Madison Square Garden (2022), and eight shows of Take That at Wembley Stadium (2011).
+By the end of the tour, it had broken 47 Boxscore records and became the highest-grossing country tour in history.